Updated 10th September 2020 (4.00pm)

-Daily update: As of 25th June 2020, there are 5 individuals who are self-isolating across 5 establishments.
-There are no confirmed cases of COVID-19 across the estate.
+Daily update: As of 1st September 2020, there are 10 individuals who are self-isolating across 6 establishments.

 Weekly update: From 11th May 2020, in addition to the daily updates on numbers self-isolating and confirmed cases across the prison estate, SPS is now publishing a weekly bulletin with details by establishment.

 To-date, there have been six confirmed deaths of prisoners in Scottish prisons: